 These are my soul goals, new ways of living out my values day to day.
 They’re personally meaningful, achievable, fun, challenging, and intimately connected to the person I want and know myself to be.

-Get regular haircuts: This one might seem like a given, but I have to confess, haircuts are one of the first things to go when I become busy, overwhelmed, or short on funds.
+This one might seem like a given, but I have to confess, haircuts are one of the first things to go when I become busy or overwhelmed.
 That’s why I made an appointment with my trusty stylist for the first week of the year and have a follow-up scheduled for 6 months from now.
 Tip: book your appointments in advance to ensure you keep them.
 Let me just say, a New Year’s trip to the salon might very well be a new tradition.
 Your locks deserve it!

-Pick your word of the year: If you could assign one word to the year ahead, what would it be?
+Resolutions not your style?
+Consider these alternatives.
+If you could assign one word to the year ahead, what would it be?
 Close your eyes for a moment and see what comes to mind.
 Perhaps your word is freedom, play, or abundance.
 Resist the urge to limit or censor yourself and lean into whatever arises.
 If more than one word resonates, think about how your words complement each other and how you see them manifesting over the next year.
 Think about your various life’s domains and spend some time reflecting on how your word can shape your goals, intentions, and relationships, including your relationship with yourself.

 The year is young, its potential at its peak.
 As you set off in new directions, return to yourself every now and then, and take comfort in your steady presence.